Let’s face it, life happens.

 How do I get rid of Courtesy Pay on my account?

 You may waive the service by contacting Interra.
-Your waiver of the Courtesy Pay service may result in returned and/or declined items if there are not sufficient funds to cover them.
+Your waiver of the Courtesy Pay service may result in returned and/or declined items if there are not sufficient available funds to cover them.

 Checking line of credit